mihir-r-kondapalli/image-app-frontend/README.md

 # Disk Image Generator

 A web application for generating simulated space images by adjusting various parameters.
-This tool allows astronomers and space enthusiasts to create and visualize scattered light disks around exoplanets with customizable parameters.
+This tool allows astronomers and space enthusiasts to create and visualize polarimetric protoplanetary scattered light disks with customizable parameters.

 ## Features

-- **Interactive Parameter Adjustment**: Modify disk parameters, SPF parameters, PSF choice, and parallactic angles to generate custom space images
+- **Interactive Parameter Adjustment**: Modify disk parameters, SPF parameters, PSF choice, parallactic angles, and noise to generate custom space images
 - **Real-time Image Generation**: Instantly visualize the effects of parameter changes
 - **Parameter Presets**: Save and load parameter configurations for easy reuse
 - **Image Comparison**: View and compare different generated images in a gallery